 Kaiser Sunnyside Medical Center & Kaiser Westside Medical Center

 Kaiser Sunnyside and Kaiser Westside are tertiary care community-based hospitals located in Clackamas, Oregon, and Hillsboro, OR.
 Emergency department visits total over 53,000 patients per year at each site.
 Residents in the emergency department at Kaiser Medical Centers are primarily responsible for seeing patients across a full spectrum of disease states.
 Given the nature of emergency medicine in general and the specific patient populations seen at Kaiser in particular, residents are exposed to a wide variety of patients on this rotation.
-The patient mix includes the full age spectrum (newborn-geriatric), both genders, patients from a variety of ethnic and cultural backgrounds, a combination of medical, surgical, traumatic, gynecologic, and pediatric complaints, and a varied level of acuity (from ambulatory to those in cardiovascular arrest).
+The patient mix includes the full age spectrum (newborn-geriatric), all genders, patients from a variety of ethnic and cultural backgrounds, a combination of medical, surgical, traumatic, gynecologic, and pediatric complaints, and a varied level of acuity (from ambulatory to those in cardiovascular arrest).
 The resident is eligible to perform any available procedures in the Sunnyside ED or Westside ED.
 The patient population of these EDs consists of a large proportion of geriatric patients and thus critically ill patients are common.
 Residents participate in the evaluation and management of patients entered in the trauma system at a level appropriate for their training.

 Portland Veterans Affairs Medical Center (PVAMC)